-Section 28.1: Grievance Process Form.
+Section 32.1 Grievance Process Form

 Please use this form to describe any concern that you want to resolve.
-CASA will use the information you provide to conduct an investigation into your concerns and attempt to resolve them.
+CASA will use the information you provide to investigate your concerns and attempt to resolve them.
 Information about the complaint may be disclosed to others to the extent necessary to complete the investigation.